 “A lot of people who see my land aren’t experts,” Arnold said.
-“They might own some acreage, may want to do some restoration.
+“They might own some acreage and want to do some restoration.
 Visiting my land is an educational experience for them.”

-Arnold frequently encourages visitors thinking of restoring a wetland or other ecosystem on their property.
+Arnold frequently encourages visitors thinking of restoring a wetland or other ecosystem on their property to make the commitment.

 “If someone has a thought of doing a restoration project, I would suggest go for it,” Arnold said.
 “Learn as much as you can, visit as many restoration projects as possible, consult experts.
 Don’t be intimidated–you can do this.”